SB-420

 Plain Language

-Developers must complete a formal impact assessment before making any high-risk automated decision system publicly available on or after January 1, 2026.
-For systems already on the market before that date, the impact assessment obligation triggers only upon a substantial modification.
-The assessment must cover the system's purpose and intended uses, its outputs, data inputs, foreseeable discriminatory impacts on protected classifications, safeguards against algorithmic discrimination, and monitoring guidance for deployers.
-This assessment must be retained and is subject to regulatory request under § 22756.6.
+Developers must complete an impact assessment before making a high-risk automated decision system publicly available (for systems available on or after January 1, 2026) or upon making a substantial modification (for systems available before that date).
+The impact assessment must cover the system's purpose, intended uses, intended outputs, data inputs, foreseeable disproportionate impacts on protected classifications, safeguards against algorithmic discrimination, and monitoring guidance for deployers.
+Developers must make the impact assessment statements available to deployers and potential deployers.

 Statutory Text

 (a) (1) For a high-risk automated decision system made publicly available for use on or after January 1, 2026, a developer shall perform an impact assessment on the high-risk automated decision system before making the high-risk automated decision system publicly available for use.
-(2) For a high-risk automated decision system first made publicly available for use before January 1, 2026, a developer shall perform an impact assessment if the developer makes a substantial modification to the high-risk automated decision system. (c) (2) An impact assessment prepared pursuant to this section shall include all of the following: (A) A statement of the purpose of the high-risk automated decision system and its intended benefits, intended uses, and intended deployment contexts.
+(2) For a high-risk automated decision system first made publicly available for use before January 1, 2026, a developer shall perform an impact assessment if the developer makes a substantial modification to the high-risk automated decision system. (c) (1) A developer shall make available to deployers and potential deployers the statements included in the developer's impact assessment pursuant to paragraph (2).
+(2) An impact assessment prepared pursuant to this section shall include all of the following: (A) A statement of the purpose of the high-risk automated decision system and its intended benefits, intended uses, and intended deployment contexts.
 (B) A description of the high-risk automated decision system's intended outputs.
 (C) A summary of the types of data intended to be used as inputs to the high-risk automated decision system and any processing of those data inputs recommended to ensure the intended functioning of the high-risk automated decision system.
 (D) A summary of reasonably foreseeable potential disproportionate or unjustified impacts on a protected classification from the intended use by deployers of the high-risk automated decision system.
 (E) A developer's impact assessment shall also include both of the following: (i) A description of safeguards implemented or other measures taken by the developer to mitigate and guard against risks known to the developer of algorithmic discrimination arising from the use of the high-risk automated decision system. (ii) A description of how the high-risk automated decision system can be monitored by a deployer for risks of algorithmic discrimination known to the developer.

 H-02 Non-Discrimination & Bias Assessment · H-02.3 · DeployerGovernment · Automated Decisionmaking